Updated: Apr 26

-Karen, 40 one of The Fertility Circle co-founders shares her journey and discusses the experiences that led to using double donation IVF to build her family.
+Karen, 40 one of The Fertility Circle co-founders shares her journey and discusses the experiences that led to using double donation to build her family.

-We moved onto fertility treatment starting with two rounds of IUI.
+We eventually moved onto fertility treatment starting with two rounds of IUI.
 The first didn’t work and the second was a chemical pregnancy.
 Then came the IVF rollercoaster!

-Unable to consider treatment again until I’d healed I was forced to take a break for a few months.
-As frustrating as this was I can now see I needed that time to recover.
+Unable to consider treatment again due to other health issues I was forced to take a break for a few months.
+As frustrating as this was, I can now see I needed that time to recover.
 Feeling broken I spoke to my GP who referred me to a local miscarriage support charity where I had counselling.
 I’d really recommend counselling to anyone that’s struggling.
-I was given such valuable support and advice including some coping strategies which I still use from time to time.
+I was given such valuable support and advice including some helpful coping strategies which I still use from time to time.